 ….

-2.4 the introduction of power flux-density (pfd) and equivalent isotropically radiated power (e.i.r.p.) limits in Article 21 for the frequency bands 71-76 GHz and 81-86 GHz in accordance with Resolution 775 (WRC-19);
+1.x introduction of power flux-density (pfd) and equivalent isotropically radiated power (e.i.r.p.) limits in Article 21 of the Radio Regulations for satellite services (FSS, MSS, and BSS) to protect the fixed service in the frequency bands 71-76 GHz and 81-86 GHz in accordance with Resolution 775 (WRC-23);

-2.10 to consider improving the utilization of the VHF maritime frequencies in Appendix 18, in accordance with Resolution 363 (WRC-19);
+1.x improving the utilization of the VHF maritime frequencies in Appendix 18, in accordance with Resolution 363 (WRC-23);

 Modification to preliminary agenda 2.2